 MONEXgroup and our POS Machines for Canadian Retailers

 MONEXgroup boasts a wide variety of POS machines for Canadian retailers to choose from, regardless of the nature of your business.
-Our Countertop terminal such as the classic Vx810 Duet which has the Tap & Go feature is an excellent selection for a brick-and-mortar store; our iWL220 which operates on a Bluetooth connection is short-range wireless and is an ideal choice for restaurants.
-These are some of our more popular options; if you want to find out more about the types of products and services we offer, call us at 1.866.767.7253 and speak to one of our friendly Sales Agents to find out which POS terminal is ideal for you and your business!
+Our Countertop terminal such as the Clover Mini which has the Tap & Go feature is an excellent selection for a brick-and-mortar store; the Clover Flex which operates on WiFi and LTE networks is wireless and is an ideal choice for restaurants.

 When partnering with the number one payment processor in Canada; MONEXgroup will increase your efficiency and quality of service and lower the related costs and receive the latest Merchant Services Canada Interchange Rates.
 Request a Cost Comparison Analysis today.

 Marketing Communication Specialist